Improving convergence of volume penalised fluid-solid interactions: Multiple-scales matched-asymptotics analysis of the model error

-Note that we use a body-centered coordinate frame and account for the acceleration terms in the body forcing $f$.
-For a mask with compact support $\Omega^+$, which is $\O(\eps)$ larger than $\Omega_s$, we can restrict this integral to this region (with exponentially small error for decaying masks such as $\Gamma_{\tanh}$)
+We use a body-centered coordinate frame and account for the acceleration terms in the body forcing $f$.
+For a mask with support on $\Omega\setminus\Omega^+$, which is $\O(\eps)$ larger than $\Omega_s$, we can restrict the integral to this region, with exponentially small error for non-compact masks like $\Gamma_{\tanh}$.

 The divergence theorem relates this to the stress along $\partial \Omega^+$, plus corrections